Indirect constraints on lepton-flavour-violating quarkonium decays

-Earlier works focusing on or including constraints on LFV $2q2\ell$ operators can be found in Refs.~\cite{Carpentier:2010ue,Crivellin:2013hpa,Cai:2015poa,Hazard:2016fnc,Hazard:2017udp,Davidson:2018rqt,Crivellin:2017rmk,Angelescu:2020uug,Hoferichter:2022mna,Arun:2022uqn}.
+Earlier works focusing on or including constraints on LFV $2q2\ell$ operators can be found in Refs.~\cite{Gutsche:2009vp,Carpentier:2010ue,Crivellin:2013hpa,Cai:2015poa,Hazard:2016fnc,Hazard:2017udp,Crivellin:2017rmk,Davidson:2018rqt,Dib:2018rpy,Angelescu:2020uug,Gonzalez:2021tqc,Cirigliano:2021img,Hoferichter:2022mna,Arun:2022uqn}.
 The authors of Ref.~\cite{Hazard:2016fnc}, in particular, calculated quarkonium LFV decay rates and obtained bounds on the associated operators.
-However, we have not found in the literature any comparison with the constraints from other LFV processes, nor an assessment of the largest possible effects for quarkonia compatible with such bounds.
-In this paper, we extend beyond the existing literature and answer in a systematic way the above question about the sensitivity to new physics of future searches for LFV quarkonium decays.
+However, we have found no systematic comparison with the constraints from other LFV processes in the literature, nor an assessment of the largest possible effects for quarkonia compatible with such bounds\,---\,see however \cite{Gutsche:2009vp,Gonzalez:2021tqc} for works focusing on a limited number of quarkonium processes and indirect constraints.
+In this paper, we extend beyond the existing literature and answer in a systematic way the above question about the sensitivity to new physics of future searches for LFV quarkonium decays, including heavy (pseudo)scalar quarkonia and radiative LFV decays of vector quarkonia.
 Interestingly, our approach based on high-intensity frontier observables is complementary to that of Ref.~\cite{Angelescu:2020uug}, where indirect constraints on low-energy processes induced by $2q2\ell$ operators were set based on high-energy measurements of di-lepton distributions from $pp\to \ell_i\ell_j$ at the LHC.

 The rest of the paper is organised as follows.
 In \sref{sec:eft} we introduce the EFT framework we employ and our conventions.
 Our calculations for the quarkonium LFV decay rates in terms of the coefficients of LEFT operators are presented in \sref{sec:obs}.
 The running of LEFT operators is employed in \sref{sec:LEFT} in order to estimate the indirect constraints on quarkonium LFV, while the effects of operator mixing above the EW scale, the sensitivity of LFV experiments to high-scale NP, and possible cancellations due to the interference of multiple operators are discussed in \sref{sec:SMEFT} adopting the SMEFT framework.
 We summarise our results and conclude in \sref{sec:Con}.
 In the Appendices, more technical results and useful formulae are collected.